-An English Trifle is the quintessential pudding that has graced British tables for more than four centuries.
+An English trifle is a quintessential pudding that has graced British tables for more than four centuries.
 The blousey looking, decadent, rich dessert is simply luscious.
 There are so many variations in the traditional recipe; some will boast jelly in their trifle, some not; fruit is a must-have for some, for others, no way.
-This is my recipe and one I have been making for many years.
+This recipe is one that we have been making for many years.

 Essentially a trifle needs a sponge soaked (if for adults) in sherry, a thick layer of creamy custard and a deep layer of lightly whipped fresh cream.
 The rest is all about personal preference.

 Our favorite trifle recipe is made with jelly as it is even more appealing to children though if so, do leave out the sherry.
 If you prefer a trifle without jelly, simply omit and proceed without, this will be quicker to make as it will not require setting in the fridge.

 You choose, they are all delicious.

 - 6 oz. /160 g.
 Madeira, sponge or pound cake (halved and cut into thick slices)

 - or 6 oz. /160 g. packet trifle sponges, or sponge fingers